Agriculture in Wales: Pre-Roman

+Post-Roman

 Between 400 and 800 AD, after the demise of the Roman Empire in Britain, land was cleared of forest in Wales, implying an expansion of agriculture.

 In the Middle Ages, land was to some extent held collectively in South Wales, as in feudal England, with villages surrounded by ridge-and-furrow open fields.
 In contrast, in North Wales, farmers living in the same hamlet may have co-operated to the extent of sharing plough teams, but land was held by individuals.
 Throughout the Middle Ages, sheep were less significant than hardy upland cattle.
 Welsh medieval land holdings, however, were disrupted by partible inheritance (where all the land was shared amongst all the sons of a landowner), creating small farms which often sank into poverty.
 Partible inheritance was abolished by Parliament in 1542.

 By Early Modern times, the feudal system of South Wales collapsed and the open fields were enclosed piecemeal, by agreement between the affected farmers, leaving a countryside of independent farms.
 In the North, farmers continued to live in hamlets, which according to a 15th-century account consisted of nine houses all making use of "one plough team, one kiln, one churn, one cat, one cock and one herdsman."

 The main farm animal in the lowlands remained cattle until the 18th century.
 In the uplands, sheep were kept, and if any cereal was grown, it was oats.
 Transhumance was practised, people moving with their animals from a low-lying "hendre" farm in winter, to an upland "hafod" farmhouse in summer.
 Transhumance declined through the 18th century and collapsed at its end as land was enclosed, both upland and lowland.
 Over 81,000 hectares of Welsh common land was rapidly enclosed and attached to existing landholdings between 1793 and 1815.